Sunwriting: Brief history of heliography & the making of the world's oldest surviving photograph

 View from the Window at Le Gras (c.
 1826 — 1827) is the world’s first camera photograph, or — at the very least — its oldest surviving one.
 It was taken by Joseph Nicéphore Niépce (1765 — 1833) from a second-story window of his family estate in the village of Saint-Loup-de-Varennes using a novel photographic process called heliography; because it produced one-a-kind-images, there is one only copy of the historic piece and it is a part of the permanent collection at the University of Texas-Austin.

 Niépce was an accomplished French inventor who, around the 1920s, became “fascinated with the printing method of lithography, in which images drawn on stone could be reproduced using oil-based ink.”
-Notoriously lacking artist talent, Niépce was motivated by two goals — recording real life scenes using a camera, and being able to duplicate the images afterwards.
-The growing popular demand for affordable pictures only served as additional drive.
+Notoriously lacking artistic talent, Niépce was motivated by two goals — recording real life scenes using a camera, and being able to duplicate the images afterwards.
+The increasingly growing popular demand for affordable pictures only served as additional drive.

 According to Processes in Photoreactive Polymers (1995), edited by V.V.
 Krongauz and Alexander D. Trifunac:

 “He dissolved the powder of bitumen in lavender oil to make a concentrated solution...Next, he spread this solution on a support...and dried it by heating.
 This led to the production of a bright golden brown varnish.
 Under the action of light, this varnish became insoluble in the lavender oil.
 After exposure, Niépce immersed the varnish with its support in a bath of lavender oil diluted with white petroleum.
 Parts of the images that had not received light were still soluble in lavender oil, while those illuminated were not dissolved and stayed on the support.
 The variation of solubility made it possible to reproduce the difference between light and shadow.”